olatkem2/World-GDP-Estimates/README.md

 1. The goal is to build a dynamic and interactive visualization that tells the World Nominal GDP Story with a near-real time automatic refresh.
 2. Create and name a new Power BI file using Power BI Desktop
-3. Connect to BigQuery by using the Service Account option.
+3. Connect to BigQuery by using the Service Account option. <br>
     a.
-Use the project name as the Project ID and continue.
+Use the project name as the Project ID and continue. <br>
     b.
-Connect using the Direct Query Option.
+Connect using the Direct Query Option. <br>
     c.
-Use the client email from the service account information you created linked to the BigQuery Account as the username.
+Use the client email from the service account information you created linked to the BigQuery Account as the username. <br>
     d.
-Alter all the contents of the service account info in the json file to be a one-liner, copy and paste as the password.
+Alter all the contents of the service account info in the json file to be a one-liner, copy and paste as the password. <br>
 4. Load the data into the model and publish the data.
 This will be Power BI Datasets in the Power BI Service.
 5. In Power BI Service, Go to settings and datasets and configure Data source credentials.
 Use Basic Authentication and repeat as in step 3c and 3d above.
 6. Also configure a scheduled Refresh.
 Mine is set at every 15 minutes.
 You can manually overide this by simply refresh your browser and the latest data will appear.